Agricultural Roads Improvement Program (ARIP) - FAQs

 Towns, cities or villages may not use their own work force or equipment on ARIP projects pursuant to s.86.31(2)(b), Wis.
 Stats.

 A Cost Effectiveness Finding (CEF) is required for county ARIP projects when the county will be completing a portion of the work with their own forces.
-If the county chooses to use their forces and equipment on the project and completes a CEF, the county must receive approval from the ARIP Discretionary Committee prior to bidding.
-The county should provide documentation to the ARIP committee that confirms the work will be cost effective.
+If the county chooses to use their forces and equipment on the project and completes a CEF, the county must receive approval from the County Highway Improvement District Committee (CHIDC) prior to bidding.
+The county should provide documentation to CHIDC that confirms the work will be cost effective.
 The county must receive approval from the committee on the project prior to work being performed.

-A town, city or village that does not receive a responsible bid for an ARIP improvement may contract with their county for the improvement.
+A town, city or village that does not receive a responsible bid for an ARIP improvement may, under limited circumstances, contract with their county for the improvement.
 In order for the county to do the work, all bids must have been rejected and considered not “responsible” or not “responsive,” pursuant to s.
 86.31(2)(b), Wis.
 Stats.

 ARIP contracts shall be awarded on the basis of competitive bids and shall be awarded to the lowest responsible bidder.
-A town may award a contract to the county using the 10% rule pursuant to s.
+A town may award a contract to the county using the 10% rule (see below) pursuant to s.
 86.31(6)(h) Wis.
-Stats. criteria and procedures for contracting with a county for a town road ARIP improvement must include all of the following:
+Stats.
+Criteria and procedures for contracting with a county for a town road ARIP improvement must include all of the following:

 • A requirement that a written and sealed estimate of the cost of the improvement that includes the source of the estimate be prepared prior to the time set for the opening of bids for the improvement and not be opened until after the opening of all bids